-Transfer to the white-sand beaches and turquoise waters of beautiful Nungwi Beach.
+Transfer to the white-sand beaches and turquoise waters of Zanzibar’s beautiful coast.

 Enjoy free time to lounge on the beach, snorkel, or tour the island.

-Morning group transfer from Nungwi.
+Morning group transfer from Jambiani.
 Depart Stone Town upon arrival in the late morning.

 Departure Day (Activities)